 Lumet eulogises the camera as your best friend, because it can define character, provide exposition, make a joke, work a miracle, and tell a story.
 Lenses, he observes, have different characteristics: and, they tell a story differently.

 In his words: “Murder on the Orient Express illustrated this — the lens story — clearly.
 During the making of the picture, various scenes took place that would be retold at the end of the movie by Hercule Poirot, our genius detective, using the retelling as part of his evidence in the solution of the crime.
 While he described the gripping incidents, the scenes we’d seen earlier were repeated as flashbacks.
 Only now, because they’d taken on a greater melodramatic significance as evidence, they appeared on the screen much more dramatically, forcefully, etched in hard lines.
 This was accomplished through the use of different lenses.
 Each scene that would be repeated was shot twice — the first time with normal lenses for the movie [50mm, 75mm, 100mm] and, the second time with a very wide-angled lens [21mm].
 The result was that the first time we saw the scene, it appeared as a normal part of the movie.
 Viewed the second time, it was melodramatic, fitting in the drama of the solution to a murder.”

-Lumet made his debut, exactly sixty years ago with 12 Angry Men.
+Lumet made his debut, exactly sixty-three years ago with 12 Angry Men.
 The year: 1957.
 He produced a host of movies that range from Long Day’s Journey into Night to Network and The Verdict.

 His riveting memoir, as The Baltimore Sun put it, so aptly, “conveys the joy in his craft, the great pleasure he takes in making movies… rich in the technical side of movie making, even as it serves as an easily accessible introduction to how movies are made by a veteran of the craft.”